Kenin of US ousts No. 1 Barty to reach Australian Open final

 Barty braced herself by wearing an ice towel around her neck at changeovers.

-In addition to making it uncomfortable for players and fans alike, the new conditions caused balls to zip through the air and fly off rackets, rendering it that much harder to control shots.
-Add that to jitters and iffy footwork at times from both women, and neither was at her best for much of the opening set.
+In addition to making it uncomfortable for players and fans alike, the conditions caused balls to zip through the air and fly off rackets, rendering it that much harder to control shots.
+Add that to some jitters, and neither woman was at her best in the opening set.

 Barty's one-handed slice backhand was not as reliable as it normally is.
 Kenin's movement and groundstrokes seemed to lack their usual verve.